 Beyond Beginner Workouts

-Reaching these two milestones should take about six months.
-After that you are able to switch to more evolved workouts, that target different muscle groups separately.
-Here is a suitable intermediate home workout plan.
+Reaching these milestones takes about six months.
+After that you are able to switch to more evolved fitness plans, that target different muscle groups separately.
+Here is a suitable intermediate exercise plan.

-For those of who would like to hear this summarized in a video, here it is:
+For those of you who would like to hear all this summarized in a single video, here it is:

 Picture courtesy of “Usodesita“.